mike-reinders/TCsAR-Savegame-Tool/README.md

 This tool also supports merging multiple savegame files into one.

 ## Features
-- Verify fileformat- and data-integrity
+- Verify file format and data integrity
 - Query playerlist and all informations about one or multiple players at once
 - Lookup savegame structure with the debug command